fracapuano/DeepRL-Sim2Real/README.md

   python trpo_train.py --m1-low X --m1-high Y --m2-low Z --m2-high W --m3-low J --m3-high K
   ```
 to specify different bounds for the parametric distributions from which to sample each mass.

+To test the agent, the usual arguments can be specified like previously described for interace.py: n-episodes, timesteps, domain-type, render and model.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ADR -->
 ## ADR
 To implement Adaptive Domain Randomization we decided to go for Bayesian Optimization [paper to reference: https://arxiv.org/pdf/2003.02471.pdf].
 All the files for this specific set can be found in adaptive_dr/.
 BayRn.py contains all the necessary functions to perform such strategy, and can be run as a standalone file to obtaion the optimized bounds from which to sample the environments parameters (masses), or one could run (armed with some good patience) bayrn_trpo.py and let the code perform Bayesian Optimization by itself and then train and test a TRPO agent which BayRn.py output.
+BayRn.py allows the use of some useful arguments:

+* --n-roll: int. default=5.
+Number of rollouts in the target environment.
+* --min: float. default=0.25.
+Lower bound for masses' distribution.
+* --max: float. default=10.
+Higher bound for masses' distribution.
+* --maxit: int. default=15.
+Maximum number of Bayesiam Optimization iterations.
+* --timesteps: int. default=100000.
+Number of timesteps for policy algorithm training.
+* --n-init: int. default=5.
+Number of initialization iterations.

 <p align="right">(<a href="#top">back to top</a>)</p>